hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 ### No tearing at all

-Make sure your windowrules are matching and you have the master toggle enabled.
+Make sure your window rules are matching and you have the master toggle enabled.

 Also make sure nothing except for your game is showing on your monitor.
 No notifications, overlays, lockscreens, bars, other windows, etc. (on a different